-F. Inciting to Riot/Chaos: A student shall not engage in behavior of a violent or aggressive nature in a highly volatile area that could result in widespread chaos, a riot, or aggressive actions (verbal and/or physical) by students witnessing or involved in the incident.
+F. Inciting to Riot/Chaos: A student shall not engage in behavior of a violent or aggressive nature in a highly volatile area that could result in a riot, widespread chaos or aggressive actions (verbal and/or physical) by students witnessing or involved in the incident.
 (This may be a Tier II or III infraction.)

-G. Refusing to Disperse: A student who witnesses an incident under this Rule shall disperse at the request of staff members.
+G. Refusing to Disperse: A student who witnesses an incident under this rule shall disperse at the request of staff members.
 (This may be a Tier II or III infraction.)